LonesomeBullBoy/RDR2-Bounties-Expansion-RDR1-Edition/README.md

-# Red Dead Redemption 2: Bounties Expansion
+# Red Dead Redemption 2: Bounties Expansion - RDR1 Edition
-This mod adds some new bounty missions to Red Dead Redemption 2 single player.
+The RDR1 Version is basically the same as the Main Version.
+Only a couple of bounties have been changed.
-Up to version 1.0.0 there are 4 new bounties.
+The Main Version holds 7 unique bounties.
+These have their own little story and objective to them apart from the bounties with bodyguards and such.﻿The RDR1 Edition changes the unique bounties to be like the other bounties.
+With bodyguards, detection and all.
+These bounties are made to look like the ﻿ones present in RDR1.
+That's why it is called the RDR1 Edition.

 ### Installation:
 - Download and install AB's ScripthookRDR2: http://www.dev-c.com/rdr2/scripthookrdr2/ (make sure you install the asi loader).